LIVE CITES - Final Decisions on Animal Welfare

 - On 29/08/2019

-The Convention on International Trade in Endangered Species (CITES) has just concluded.
-It is time for our association to summarize the - rather positive - measures taken for the protection of endangered species.
-Prohibition of export of African elephants, change of schedule for otters prohibiting its trade, change of schedule for the giraffe monitoring its trade, important surveillance for the vulture, the lion or the cheetah, entry into the convention of many species underwater...
+The Convention on International Trade in Endangered Species (CITES) has just ended.
+It is time for our association to recap the - rather positive - measures taken for the protection of endangered species.
+Export ban on African baby elephants, change of appendix for otters prohibiting trade, change of appendix for giraffe monitoring trade, important surveillance for vulture, lion or cheetah, entry into the convention of many species underwater...

 - African elephants (Burkina Faso, Côte d'Ivoire, Gabon, Kenya, Liberia, Niger, Nigeria, Syrian Arab Republic, Sudan, and Togo / Zambia / Botswana, Namibia and Zimbabwe): African elephants can no longer be exported abroad; Zambia wanted to move its elephant population from Appendix I to II, allowing its trade, which was refused; the four African countries with their elephant populations in Annex II wanted to reduce the protection of elephants for the ivory trade, which was also denied.